 Curriculum Bonus Time (CBT): A period of time is built into the end of every school day (apart from Fridays) for extra-curricular activities.
 It might be that you play football on an evening for your club, or volunteer with the girl guides, or do any number of other things.
-In any case you will have a termly plan for the use of Curriculum Bonus Time which will be signed off by your Tutor.
+In any case you have the opportunity to continue with these activities as well as leading or taking part in extra-curricular activities through The Academy.

 Vacations: The longer and more frequent vacations mean departments can run residential trips which do not disrupt your learning at A-Level.
 Each department will run at least one trip during each school year, which might be UK-based or overseas.
 These trips will be optional but relevant to the subject you are studying.
 They will give you a great opportunity to interact with your classmates and teachers in a different setting, and to really explore the subject through a different context.

 As well as encouraging our students to continue with their own hobbies and interests outside of The Academy, we also offer a CBT (Curriculum Bonus Time) programme, whereby students are encouraged to bring their hobbies and interests into The Academy and share them with others.

 Our CBT programme runs either during lunch time or during P7 as part of the college day.
 Students, supported by the pastoral team, set up and lead their CBT programme.
 This is a great opportunity to add to your leadership, coordination and communication skills as well as joining forces with likeminded peers at The Academy.
 To support the programme, a number of staff offer a variety of activities too.
 From; badminton and football to; history and culture, art and music club.
 There really is something for everyone.

 Work experience is now fundamental to success in the world of work and many of you will have done some already in Year 10.